 Another advantage was that we could choose, from the huge range of kit aircraft available, an aircraft type that was ideally suited to the operating environment and type of flying we envisaged, rather than being restricted to the more limited range of commercial types available.

 Construction of G-SMLI, undertaken by Alan Wilson, Graham Smith, Steve Amos and John Lowe, began in 2012 and was completed in July 2013.
 The modifications necessary for our research were completed in 2015, and the aircraft was shipped out to Botswana and performed its first aerial survey in July of 2016.
 The G-SMLI remains deployed in Botswana and has surveyed over 100 suspected cheetah hunt sites.

 Testing modifications: G-SMLZ

-Our UK-based aircraft G-SMLZ was completed in 2017 for the purpose of testing domestically whilst the G-SMLI operates in Botswana.
+Our UK-based aircraft G-SMLZ has been built for the purpose of testing modifications domestically whilst the G-SMLI operates in Botswana.